ozone-his/ozone-docs/docs/create-distro.md

 |**Start** the distribution|<pre>./start-demo.sh</pre>|Initiates and launches all components of the Ozone HIS, bringing up the system.|
 |**Stop** the distribution|<pre>./stop-demo.sh</pre>|Gracefully halts all Ozone HIS services, effectively shutting down the system.|
 |**Destroy** the distribution|<pre>./destroy-demo.sh</pre>|Completely removes the distribution, clearing all its components and data, ideal for resetting the system or rectifying persistent issues ahead of a restart or a rebuild and restart.|

-You are now ready to tailor Ozone to fit your specific requirements.
-Proceed to the following page for guidance on how to override default configurations.